Quick-Start Guide

 Blacklisting and Whitelisting

-To make sure your search only finds the pages you want, you can use black- and whitelisting.
-Blacklisting excludes pages from your search index, and also prevents the crawler from following links on those pages.
-Whitelisting tells the crawler that only pages fitting the whitelisting rules should be added to the search.
-Both should be used carefully since they have a big impact on your search index.
+To control which pages appear in your search, use black- and whitelisting.
+Blacklisting excludes pages from your index and prevents the crawler from following links on those pages.
+Whitelisting tells the crawler to index only pages that match the whitelisting rules.

 Possible Issues

-Adjusting Titles, Images, Content
+Adjusting Titles, Images, and Content

 images...